What’s New in 2026

 New Wheelchair Accessibility Programs Launched in Two Washington State Parks

-Lake Wenatchee State Park installed a new Fixed Frame Beach Wheelchair and ADA compliant beach access mats that help visitors with mobility needs access the sandy shore.
+Lake Wenatchee State Park installed a new Fixed Frame Beach Wheelchair and ADA-compliant beach access mats that help visitors with mobility needs access the sandy shore.
 The beach chair is free to use and can be reserved ahead of time.
 Read more here.

 At Lake Sammamish State Park, an Action Trackchair is now available thanks to a pilot program launched in partnership with the Outdoors for All Foundation.
 The Action Trackchair assists with movement over uneven terrain, allowing those with mobility needs to access the hiking trails and picnic area at the park.
 Learn more here.